Programs in Physical Therapy

 ·One supplemental essay on one of the following topics:

-- Give an example of feedback you received and how did you use that feedback to make changes?
+- Give an example of feedback you received and how you made changes as a result?

 Please review program-specific admission requirements and deadlines on the PTCAS Husson University program profile page.

-The Doctor of Physical Therapy Program in the School of Physical Therapy at Husson University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; telephone: 703.706.3245; email: email@example.com; website: http://www.capteonline.org
+The School of Physical Therapy at Husson University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; telephone: 703.706.3245; email: firstname.lastname@example.org; website: http://www.capteonline.org If needing to contact the program/institution directly, please call 207-941-7101 or email email@example.com

 A freshman-entry Physical Therapist student is classified as an undergraduate student through the fourth year, and as a graduate student in the fifth and sixth year.
 The student who holds a Baccalaureate degree is classified as a graduate student for the three years of the professional phase.